Sumotherhood: Plot

 At the police station, Riko calls Tamara who happens to be the stepsister of Leo who has woken up from his heart attack.
 Leo thanks Riko and tells him that he has decided to quit his gang life and has become a Christian.
-Unfortunately, Leo's mental brother, Tyreese, vows revenge against Riko and rages after he finds out the relationship between him and Tamara.
+Unfortunately, Leo's unstable brother, Tyreese, vows revenge against Riko and rages after he finds out the relationship between him and Tamara.
 Tyreese goes on the hunt for Riko, even running a policeman over after mistaking the latter for him.
 Riko and Kane are released and go back to Shotti where they reveal that they forgot the bag, infuriating him.
 After Shotti is informed that they beat up a member from a rival gang, they reconcile.
 Shotti lets them tag along for a deal at a warehouse with Polish gangsters.

 Tamara calls Riko and asks for them to meet up, but this is a trap set by Tyreese.
 At the warehouse, somehow Ian and Bill arrive and poorly attempt to be the Polish dealers.
 Tyreese's gang arrive along with Tamara and Riko reveals to Tyreese that he did not mean to hurt Leo, angering Shotti.
 The hate against Riko is pushed further when they discover a police pen with a built-in microphone and GPRS in his coat pocket, leading everyone to believe that he is working for the police, including Kane.

 Ian starts a gunfight after Riko reveals that he gave him the pen, causing many gang members to die in the process.
 Riko and Kane make up and take part in the gunfight leading to Riko getting shot.
 Kane and Tamara help him and try to escape from the warehouse.
 Shotti attempts to stop them but is knocked out by Dwayne.
 Dwayne steals Shotti's bag full of drugs and money and the four escape as the police arrive.
 DI Brookes tells Ian off for going rogue and causing mayhem throughout the city.
 After she informs him about a sexual misconduct complaint involving him, she sacks him and tasers him in the testicles.

 The Patels break into Riko and Kane's home to find them gone and they have paid them back in rupees, enraging the leader.
 Riko, Kane, Tamara and Dwayne leave Britain and escape to a new life in Los Angeles.